VariantSync/Vatras/README.md

 ```shell
 make
 ```
-The expected output is explained in detail in the Step-by-Step guide below.
+The expected output is explained in detail in the [Expected Output section](#expected-output) below.

 Alternatively, the demo can be compiled locally to `./result/bin`.
 ```shell